NSWSESMembers/availability-poc/README.md

 ## License

-Final license decision pending - [MIT](LICENSE.md) in the meantime.
+All components licensed under the [MIT License](LICENSE.md).

-Copyright (c) 2017 NSW SES, volunteers of NSW SES and other contributors.
+Copyright 2017 NSW SES, volunteers of NSW SES and contributors.